yeti-switch/doc/docs/en/yeti-ui-routing.rst

 Routing Plans
 ~~~~~~~~~~~~~

-Routing Plans are used for describing common parameters that can be applied for set of :ref:`Routing Groups <routing_group>`.
+Routing Plans are used for describing common parameters that can be applied for set of :ref:`Dialpeers <dialpeers>` that are specified by :ref:`Routing Groups <routing_group>`.
-    **TODO** - need to clarify.

 **Routing Plan**'s attributes:
 ``````````````````````````````